 To start with, services that are “included” in the price of an airline ticket are apparently optional for those ‘slumming’ it at one of Mexico City’s four intercity bus terminals.

-Toilets are five pesos to get in – cleaning costs presumably, which will leave patrons dreading to think what they might be like for free.
+Toilets are five pesos to get in — cleaning costs presumably — which will leave patrons dreading to think what they might be like for free.
 Parking is considerably cheaper than at the airport, so too are the taxi services which run from each bus terminal, although with App Cabs now operating in many cities, travelers are not held hostage to the official taxi rank prices as they used to be in years gone-by.

 Some other things are pretty much the same, merely on a different level.
 Prices at shops and cafeterias are marked up in accordance with a captive clientele, and some poor quality food can be had at rip-off rates.